Fiercefish1/Zigbee-Lock-Manager/README.md

 [![GitHub Release][releases-shield]][releases]
 [![hacs][hacsbadge]][hacs]

-This Home Assistant integration provides dashboard for managing lock codes on Zigbee keypad locks.
+This Home Assistant integration provides a dashboard for managing lock codes on Zigbee keypad locks.
 Installation dynmically creates the helpers, automations, and dashboard YAML, based on the number of codes (slots) the user wants to manage.

+This integration was inspired by [KeyMaster](https://github.com/FutureTense/keymaster) for Z-Wave locks.
+Maybe someday this can be updated to provide the same feature parity.

 ## Features
 * Generates helers and dashboard cards for each code slot